astropy/astroquery/docs/gallery.rst

 Example 2
 +++++++++

-This illustrates addinf new output fields to SIMBAD queries.
+This illustrates adding new output fields to SIMBAD queries.
 Run `~astroquery.simbad.SimbadClass.list_votable_fields` to get the full list of valid fields.

 .. code-block:: python